 - Respondents to the questionnaire provided input on their preferred hypertension topics.

-- Review titles mapping exercise (May 2021): we will map our existing portfolio of Cochrane Hypertension review titles against the top 10 priority topics selected in the ranking exercise.
+- Review titles mapping exercise (Summer 2021): we will map our existing portfolio of Cochrane Hypertension review titles against the top 10 priority topics selected in the ranking exercise.

-- Review titles ranking exercise (June 2021): For each of the top 10 priority topics, members of the Steering Group and external stakeholders will:
+- Review titles ranking exercise (Summer/Autumn 2021): For each of the top 10 priority topics, members of the Steering Group and external stakeholders will:

 - View the mapping of existing review titles and suggest up to three additional (new) review titles if they wish;